-On the second night of Shavuos, the candles should be kindled with a pre-existing flame, and not before Tzeis Hakochavim (see local calendar)..
-The Brochos are Shel Yom Tov and Shehechevanu.
+On the second night of Shavuos, the candles should be kindled with a pre-existing flame, and not before Tzeis Hakochavim (see local calendar).
+The Brochos are L'Hadlik Ner Shel Yom Tov and Shehecheyanu.

-Tasks and preparations required for the second night of Yom Tov should not be conducted before this time.
+Tasks and preparations required for the second night of Yom Tov should not be conducted before Tzeis.

 Candles must not be waxed into place, nor may the wicks be twisted.
-When necessary, one may remove the wax from the previous night in a way that it falls directly into the bin.
+When needed, one may remove the wax from the previous night in a way that it falls directly into the bin.